beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 The "Settings" tab allows you to configure every aspect of the application.
 The view is organized with a clean navigation sidebar on the left and content cards on the right.

 ### General
-- **Connection**: A dropdown to quickly select a pre-configured profile (Ollama, LMStudio, Custom) and edit the Base URL.
+- **Connection**: Select your LLM provider (Ollama, LMStudio, OpenAI, etc.).
+Add, edit, and delete custom OpenAI-compatible providers.
+- **API Keys**: Securely enter and store API keys for providers that require them.
 - **Logging**: Enable or disable saving logs to a file.

 ### Personalization
 - **Appearance**: Configure colors separately for Light and Dark themes.
 Use a palette of predefined colors or input custom hex codes for the chat background, user messages, and assistant messages.
 Preview your changes in real-time.
-- **Font Settings**: Change the global font family (Sans-serif, Serif, Monospace) and font size for the chat interface.
+- **Font Settings**: Change the global font family and font size for the chat interface.
+- **Icon Set**: Choose from several included icon packs (Default, Lucide, Heroicons, etc.) to change the application's entire icon theme.

 ### Content
 - **Predefined Prompts**: Create and manage a list of frequently used prompts that you can quickly insert into the chat input.